Carrier Aircon Owner's Guide

 Weak cooling

 Reduced cooling output has multiple possible causes: coil fouling from skipped maintenance, low refrigerant from a slow leak, or compressor wear reducing the system's ability to compress gas efficiently.
-The symptom is the same — the room does not reach the set temperature — but the fix ranges from a chemical wash to a compressor replacement.
+The symptom is the same, the room does not reach the set temperature, but the fix ranges from a chemical servicing to a compressor replacement.
 A pressure test and coil inspection are needed to isolate the actual cause before any work begins.

 Carrier systems typically last ten to fourteen years in Singapore with regular maintenance.
-That range depends on whether the unit is a Carrier-original or Toshiba-based model, how consistently it has been serviced, and whether the installation was done well in the first place.
-Toshiba-based Carrier units generally have better parts access and may trend toward the longer end of that lifespan.
+The range depends on whether the unit is Carrier-original or Toshiba-based and how consistently it has been serviced.
+Toshiba-based Carrier units usually have better parts access and can trend toward the longer end of that lifespan.

 | System age | General guidance | Key factor |